 There is no single “best” lens that would meet the needs of everyone.
 Intraocular lenses vary to suit varying vision and lifestyle needs.
 We have a complete range of the latest lens types and laser vision correction techniques available.
-These will help you achieve the vision that will best suit your lifestyle and vision needs after surgery.
+These will help you achieve the vision that will best suit your lifestyle and vision needs after laser cataract surgery.

 We can use a lens implant (Intraocular lenses) to give a range of vision, from distance to close.
 We calculate the lens power using scans taken at your initial assessment for surgery that assess the abilities of your natural lens.

 At this assessment, your ophthalmologist will discuss lens options with you and the target focus for your eyes after surgery.
 This enables us to select the best implant and focus target for your needs.
 Some possibilities include:

 Multifocal lens implant combined with extended-depth-of-focus (EDOF) lenses – reduces your dependence on glasses, readers, and bifocals for most day-to-day distance tasks.

 - EDOF lens implant – reduces your dependence on glasses, readers, and bifocals for most day-to-day near and distance tasks